elyra-ai/elyra/docs/source/user_guide/pipelines.md

 ## Pipeline Validation
 Pipeline validation occurs when pipeline files are opened, as well as when pipelines are run or exported.
 Pipelines are validated for the following:
 - **Circular References** - Circular references cannot exist in any pipeline because it would create an infinite loop.
-- **Notebook Existence** - The notebook for a given node must able to be located.
+- **Notebook Existence** - The notebook for a given node must exist.
 - **Incomplete Properties** - Required fields in a given nodes' properties must be present.